Anas Abu Rahma

-Anas Abu Rahma (Arabic: أنس أبو رحمة) is a children's author born in 1985 in the city of Ramallah, Palestine.
-He has published a poetry collection under the title Diwan Hijab and has also published books for children like The Yellow Corn Inn (original title: Nazl al-Thura al-Safra’) and (We are) Going to (original title: Thahiboun ila), as well as other books, Sheep and Wool (original title: Kharouf wa Soof), (We are) Very Hungry (original title: Ja’oun Jidan) and others.
+Anas Abu Rahma (Arabic: أنس أبو رحمة; born 1985 in Ramallah, Palestine) is a children's author He has published a poetry collection under the title Diwan Hijab and has also published books for children like The Yellow Corn Inn (original title: Nazl al-Thura al-Safra’) and (We are) Going to (original title: Thahiboun ila), as well as other books, Sheep and Wool (original title: Kharouf wa Soof), (We are) Very Hungry (original title: Ja’oun Jidan) and others.
 He has also written several articles for websites on the Internet.

 Career

 Anas’s career started in Palestinian lands in places like Jordan valley and Bedouin communities, in order to encourage the habit of reading and to help children develop their ability to express and to improve their communication skills.
 He has also worked with teachers and mothers and helped schools apply children’s literature.
 Anas Abu Rahma has also written several episodes for children’s television programs.